 Certification Requirements to Become an Education Administrator

-Education administrators manage staff, maintain budgets and enforce state education policy in preschool, elementary and secondary schools.
-They also work in higher education.
-Education administrators work as principals, superintendents, curriculum directors or human resources professionals.
-Graduate education and state certification is usually required.
+Education administrators manage staff, maintain budgets and enforce state education policy in preschool, elementary and secondary schools as principals, superintendents, curriculum directors or human resources professionals.
+Graduate education and state certification is usually required for administrators in public school systems.
+Some jurisdictions call for administrators to take continuing education courses to maintain certification.
+Private preschool administrators can seek voluntary certification from a professional association.
+Education administrators also work in higher education, but certification is not required.

 Education Administrator Certification Requirements